Financial Security Assurance

-Financial Security Assurance (FSA) is a financial guaranty (or monoline) insurance company.
+Financial Security Assurance (FSA) was an American financial guaranty (or monoline) insurance company.
+FSA was bought in 2000 for EUR€2.7 billion by the Franco-Belgian bank Dexia.
 In 2007, before the 2008 financial crisis, FSA was ranked number four among global monoline credit insurers.
+In 2009, it was acquired by Assured Guaranty Corporation.

-FSA insured primarily municipal bonds, asset-backed securities and mortgage-backed securities.
-Before insuring a municipal bond, monolines request a pledge of local tax revenues or revenues from essential public services such as municipal water charges.
-FSA was bought on 4 March 2000 for EUR€2.7 billion by the Franco-Belgian bank Dexia.
+FSA insured primarily municipal bonds, asset-backed securities, and mortgage-backed securities.
+Before insuring a municipal bond, monolines would request a pledge of local tax revenues or revenues from essential public services such as municipal water charges.